LucaCallisti/PolicyDistillation/README.md

 # Policy Distillation for MuJoCo Environments

-This repository implements **policy distillation** techniques for transferring knowledge from a state-based teacher policy to a **vision-based student policy** in MuJoCo continuous control tasks (e.g., Pusher-v5).
+This repository implements **policy distillation** techniques for transferring knowledge from a state-based teacher policy to a **vision-based student policy** in MuJoCo continuous control tasks (e.g., Pusher).

 The student model can process both **rendered image frames** and **internal robot state variables** (e.g., joint positions, velocities), enabling multimodal learning from pixel observations combined with proprioceptive information.